Meloweh/altoclef/README.md

 If the inventory is full then non throwaway materials should be stored in a chest either somewhere around or in a base.

+### ISSUES:
+- Crash if no item specified in command
+- Crash if non existing item specified

 ## - roundtrip
 ### Description:
 Allows you to do tasks and return where you started.